Board of Directors

 Henry Jones – Treasurer

-A Texas native, Kate moved to Idaho’s Teton Valley in 2012 from Austin hoping to spend a summer soaking up the mountain lifestyle.
-Five years later, she couldn’t imagine leaving.
-A freelance writer and the associate editor of Teton Valley Magazine.
-As editor in chief of the award-winning publication, Kate enjoys sharing the varied stories of the people she meets and places she explores – from fly fishing the South Fork to spending an afternoon with legendary Jackson resident Gap Pucci.
-Her work has appeared in Women’s Health, Texas Monthly, Texas Monthly, Texas Highways, Dishing, Teton Valley Magazine, Taste of Sun Valley, and other regional and Texas-based magazines.
-When not writing Kate can be found exploring her surrounding Teton Mountain home with her new husband Kenny and cattle dogs June and Grover or tending to her flock of chickens.
+A Texas native, Kate moved to Idaho’s Teton Valley in 2012.
+She is the co-owner of Powder Mountain Press, the publishers of Teton Valley Magazine.
+As editor in chief of the award-winning publication, Kate enjoys sharing the varied stories of the incredible people and places that make up the Teton Valley community.
+Her writing has also appeared in Women’s Health, Texas Monthly, Texas Highways, and Taste of Sun Valley, among others.
+When not writing and editing, Kate can be found exploring her surrounding Teton Mountain home with her husband Kenny and cattle dogs June and Grover or tending to her flock of chickens.

 Shannon moved to the Tetons from Boston, MA over 17 years ago and lives with her husband Curt and daughter Cadence in Victor, ID.
-She spent 14+ years in resort, tourism and outdoor industry marketing and public relations before transitioning to the nonprofit field as the executive director of the Community Foundation of Teton Valley, where she launched the Youth Philanthropy program.
-Shannon is currently the communications director for CLIMB Wyoming and a volunteer for several nonprofits in Teton Valley.
+She spent 14+ years in resort, tourism and outdoor industry marketing and public relations before transitioning to the nonprofit field as the Executive Director of the Community Foundation of Teton Valley, where she launched the Youth Philanthropy program.
+Shannon is currently the Executive Director for CLIMB Wyoming and a volunteer for several nonprofits in Teton Valley.
 She has served as a Big Sister, as a Teton Valley Chamber of Commerce board member, as Chair of the Teton Valley Marketing Alliance and is a volunteer coordinator for Stripping for a Cure, an annual all-women’s fly fishing fundraiser for local cancer organizations.